 My own field of Environmental Medicine grew out of the understanding that our bodies do not function well primarily because of exposures to the thousands of toxic chemicals found in our food, air, and water.
-Certain people because of their genetic makeup, previous injuries, or poor nutrition are more susceptible to such exposures and become sick.
+Certain people because of their genetic makeup, previous injuries, or poor nutrition are more susceptible than the average individual so that with exposures they become sick.
 Conditions they experience frequently involve disruption of the immune, endocrine, and nervous systems.

 In our practice we develop customized assessment and treatment plans for each individual integrating the various healthcare disciplines as part of our efforts toward getting uniquely sensitized, toxic, out of balance, undernourished patients on the road to recovery.
 This takes time: Our typical new visit is 90 minutes and follow-up visits, 30 minutes.